wulms/BiDirect_BIDS_Converter/README.md

 __First stop__: Writes outputs to the _user_settings/pattern_remove.txt_ and the _user_settings/BIDS_session_mapping.csv_ which you have do edit, before the next step runs.
 When edited restart the container!

-__Dcm2niix__ by Chris Rorden is used to output all anonymized NIIGZ subject sequences into the _NII_temp_ folder, also outputting another set of not anonymized JSON headers to the __NII_header__ folder.
+__Dcm2niix__ by Chris Rorden is used to output all anonymized NIIGZ subject sequences into the __NII_temp__ folder, also outputting another set of not anonymized JSON headers to the __NII_header__ folder.
 Time amount is the same as in manual processing.

 __JSON header name indexing__ finds all NOT ANONYMIZED json files from the _NII_headers_ folder.
 Takes care, that all information in each header is contained.
 It only extracts the attribute names of the sequence, to build a dataframe that can contain every attribute later on.
 If you encounter an error, I need information on the used header.
 Takes about 5-10 minutes when you have lot of files (90,000 in BiDirect).

-__JON attribute extraction__ uses the general attribute name structure derived by the __JSON header name indexing__ to join all attributes into the structure.
+__JSON attribute extraction__ uses the general attribute name structure derived by the __JSON header name indexing__ to join all attributes into the structure.
 Errors here indicate a list item in the json header, where the function is not able to join it into the dataframe structure.
 Takes about 10-15 minutes when you have a lot of files (90,000 in BiDirect).

-Your data is now converted and only needs further information .
+#### Your data is now converted and the header information extracted.
+Now you need to enter further information to map input sequence to BIDS sequence.

 __Second stop__: Writes outputs of the identified unique sequence names to _user_settings/BIDS_mapping.csv_.
 Now you have to set an BIDS filename to each sequence id and have to decide, which sequences you want to keep.
-If all information is set start the container again.
+If all information is set start the container again and decide, which functionality you would like to enable.

-From here on, you have different options, because all information is set.
+If you entered the required information, you have different options for the next run, because all information is set and all your data is processed.

 __Dashboard Creation__ is a crucial step, to understand your data and check for implausibilities

 __Copy2Bids__ copies your relevant sequences and the JSON headers to the BIDS standard, please check, if the anat/dwi/func detection worked out, using the Dashboard.
+I am working on adding the BIDS-required JSON files containing study and sequence information, so that you can pass the BIDS-Validator.

 Interaction: To enable __Copy2Bids__ change the _dont.txt_ to the filename _do.txt_.
 I know, that it is not the best way to interact with a script, but I am now 2 weeks into Docker.